qxf2/acc-model-app/README.md

 ## Usage
 1. Access the application by navigating to `http://localhost:3000` in your web browser.

-2. Register if a new user by using the Registration page.
+2. Register as a new user by using the Registration page.

 3. Login with your credentials.
 (Note that there is no 'Forgot Password' option at the moment.)